Places will first be allocated to children who have an Education, Health Care (EHC) plan that names the school as offering the appropriate provision.

 The child’s home address is defined as the address at which the child normally resides with their parent/carer at the time of application.
 If a child lives with parents who are separated, the home address will be treated as the place where the child sleeps for most of the school week (i.e. Sunday night to Thursday night inclusive).

 If the child spends equal amounts of time at two addresses, the parents must agree which address they wish to be the child’s main address before we can process the application.
 Documentary evidence of ownership or rental agreement may be required together with proof of actual permanent residence at the property concerned.

 Defined area (also known as linked or designated area or village)

-The defined area feeding Hall Meadow is referred to as the leisure village development between the A14 to the south, Northampton road to the east of the development and up to the railway line to the west.
+Houses that are within the Leisure Village development between the A14 to the south, Northampton Road to the east of the development and the railway line to the west.